PixelTortoise/yt-vid-downloader/README.md

 # How to use

-Run the .py or .exe file, it will generate a links.txt, you put the filetype video links, and even playlist links that you want to download, the format of the file is below
+Run the .py or .exe file, it will generate a links.txt, you put the filetype video links, playlist links that you want to download, and if it downloads the descriptions or not the format of the file is below

 (file format, either mp3 or mp4)
+download_description=(true or false)
 links
 links
 links